 By far the best fit for Michael was Brown University, so he applied for Early Decision and was accepted!
 So by mid-December Michael could relax and know he was going to his first choice, best-fit, dream school.
 He was really able to connect with Brown through his essays thanks to Audrey.
 Also our niece has been working with Audrey since the summer before 11th grade and she has truly blossomed.
 Her writing and academics have grown by leaps and bounds.
 Now she is so excited and motivated for the future and ready to apply to college this coming fall with Audrey’s help.
 I really can’t recommend Audrey highly enough.
 She is so kind to the kids, and brings out their very best for their college essays.
 She’s just awesome. 🙂

-Tony DeLaurier, parent of a student at Brown University, Independent Concentration AB
+Tony DeLaurier, parent of a student at Brown University

 You are one of the favorite persons in our family’s conversation, so I feel we are old friend already.
 We really appreciate all your effort to help our son’s college application and we are so impressed what you did that we could not do as first generation of immigrant.
 Thank you, from the bottom of our heart.

-Henry Hong Zeng, Los Altos High parent of a student at the University of Virginia, English BA
+Henry Hong Zeng, Los Altos High parent of a student at the University of Virginia

 Yvonne and I want to express our gratitude for your tremendous helps and support during Charlie’s application process.
 In these few months, you guided him to learn about his own strengths and personalities that were kind of vague for him in the past, to develop many ideas for his essays from a very personal level, and to show him fresh perspectives towards life and his future.
 We also really appreciate the time you spent to edit Charlie’s applications beyond the weekly Skype meeting, and to help him get into his dream schools.